basil-ahmed/Wearables/FinalProject/Analysis.md

 # Design Framework for Social Wearables: Analysis

+### Analysis

+#### Communication

+**What the Smart Cap is Communicating**: The Smart Cap communicates heightened spatial awareness in crowded environments.
+It informs the wearer about the proximity and presence of people nearby, particularly benefiting those with visual impairments.

+**Target Audience**: The primary communication is directed towards the wearer of the Smart Cap.
+Secondary communication, through visual cues like the NeoPixels, may also passively inform nearby individuals of the wearer's interaction with their environment.

+**Tools Used for Communication**:
+- **NeoPixels**: These provide visual feedback in the form of colors and patterns, indicating the presence and possibly the proximity of others.
+- **WiFi Notifications**: Textual feedback is sent to the wearer's mobile device, offering a discreet and personalized form of communication.
+- **OpenMV Camera**: Although primarily a sensor, it also communicates the capability of the Smart Cap to others visually.

+**Aimed Reaction**: The goal is to instill a sense of confidence and security in the wearer, especially in crowded or challenging environments.
+For others, the reaction aimed at is understanding and possibly adjusting their behavior around the wearer, acknowledging the wearer's unique spatial needs.

+#### Interaction

+**Testing Interaction with Others**:
+- **Process**: The interaction was initially tested in controlled environments, gradually moving to more realistic, crowded settings.
+- **Outcome**: The feedback from LEDs and mobile notifications successfully alerted wearers of nearby people.
+Observations were made on how others reacted to the wearer’s responses, providing insights into social dynamics influenced by the Smart Cap.

+**Desired Interaction**: Ideally, the Smart Cap would seamlessly alert the wearer of nearby individuals without causing any discomfort or significant distraction.
+The interaction should feel intuitive and become a natural part of the wearer's environmental perception.

+## Social Design Framework: Response

 ### Sensing

 **Smart Cap's Sensing Capabilities**: The primary sensing component in the Smart Cap is the OpenMV camera, which is used to detect the presence and proximity of people in the wearer’s environment.
 This camera serves as a crucial element for gathering environmental data, which is the first step in the wearable's interactive process.